-In a retrospective study published in 2016, ten patients were treated with Prokera Slim (PKS), a self-retained cryopreserved amniotic membrane for moderate-to-severe dry eye refractory to conventional maximal medical treatments.
+In a retrospective study published in 2016, ten patients were treated with Prokera Slim (PKS), a self-retained CAM for moderate-to-severe dry eye refractory to conventional maximal medical treatments.
 Patients' symptoms, use of medications, conjunctival inflammation, corneal staining, and visual acuity were compared before and after treatment.
 The result showed PKS was placed in 15 eyes of the ten patients for 4.9 ± 1.5 days.
 All patients experienced symptomatic relief for a period of 4.2 ± 4.7 months (p<.001).
 Such improvement was accompanied by reduction of OSDI scores (p<.001), use of topical medications (p<.001), conjunctival hyperemia (p<.001), corneal staining (p<.001), and improvement of the visual acuity (p=.06).
-Linear regression analysis estimated that the optimal duration of PKS placement was five days to achieve an average symptom-free duration of four months in patients with dry eye.
-Surprisingly, PKS placement also generated improvement in the contralateral eyes.
-II
+Linear regression analysis estimated that the optimal duration of PKS placement was 5-days to achieve an average symptom-free duration of 4-months in patients with dry eye.
+Surprisingly, PKS placement also generated improvement in the contralateral eyes.ii

-In a three-month, randomized clinical trial, published in the Journal of Ophthalmology in 2017, 20 subjects with dry eye disease were randomly assigned to receive PKS in one eye (n=10) or conventional treatment (n=10).
+In a 3-month, randomized clinical trial, published in the Journal of Ophthalmology in 2017, 20 subjects with dry eye disease were randomly assigned to receive PKS in one eye (n=10) or conventional treatment (n=10).
 For the study group, PKS was inserted in the office under topical anesthesia with 0.5 percent proparacaine hydrochloride eye drops.
-After placement, the subjects were asked to continue topical medications as needed and return three to five days later to remove the PKS.
+After placement, the subjects were asked to continue topical medications as needed and return 3-5 days later to remove the

+PKS.
 Subjects in the control group were asked to continue their conventional maximum treatment throughout the duration of the study including artificial tears, cyclosporine A, serum tears, antibiotics, steroids, and nonsteroidal anti-inflammatory medications.
-During the trial, changes in signs and symptoms (VAS pain, SPEED questionnaire, DEWS), corneal sensitivity, topography, and in vivo confocal microscopy (IVCM) were evaluated at baseline, one month, and three months.
-The results: In the study group pain score, SPEED score, corneal staining score, and DEWS score all significantly decreased from baseline at both one and three months (p<0.05).
+During the trial, changes in signs and symptoms (VAS pain, SPEED questionnaire, DEWS), corneal sensitivity, topography, and In Vivo Confocal Microscopy (IVCM) were evaluated at baseline 1-month, and 3-months.
+The results: In the study group pain score, SPEED score, corneal staining score, and DEWS score all significantly decreased from baseline at both 1-month, and 3-months (p<0.05).
 In contrast, none of these showed significant improvement in the control group.
-IVCM showed a significant increase in corneal nerve density in the study group (12,241±5083 $\mu$ m/mm2 at baseline, 16,364±3734 $\mu$ m/mm2 at one month, and 18,827±5453 $\mu$ m/mm2 at three months, p = 0.015) but was unchanged in the control.
-This improvement was accompanied with a significant increase in corneal sensitivity (3.25±0.6 cm at baseline, 5.2±0.5 cm at one month, and 5.6±0.4 cm at three months, p < 0.001) and corneal topography only in the study group.
-III
+IVCM showed a significant increase in corneal nerve density in the study group (12,241±5083 μm/mm2 at baseline, 16,364±3734 μm/mm2 at 1-month, and 18,827±5453 μm/mm2 at 3-months, p = 0.015) but was unchanged in the control.
+This improvement was accompanied with a significant increase in corneal sensitivity (3.25±0.6 cm at baseline, 5.2 ± 0.5 cm at 1-month, and 5.6 ± 0.4 cm at 3-months, p < 0.001) and corneal topography only in the study group.^{III}